 What type of videos work best?

-Once you have sufficient traffic, usually around 1000 visits, you should be designing a test with one goal in mind - improving conversion performance.
+Once you have sufficient traffic, usually around 1000 visits per month and up, you should be designing a test with one goal in mind - improving conversion performance.
 You can improve a lot of elements of a page, such as how the boss thinks it 'looks' but unless and until you test, you will not know what works best.

 It may be that an 'ugly' page works better than a pretty page.
 You may find that no one single element of a page actually accounts for the performance of a page.
 Instead, through testing, it may turn out that it is the combination of imagery and functionality, i.e., having a calculator on a page that causes a page to convert at extremely high rates.